ruireng/ruireng/README.md

  - royl@kth.se

 ### What I do on Github:
 I mainly use Github to store and show projects I have worked on.
-I also store individual programming assigments from the courses I take in (currently) private repositories.
+I also store individual programming assigments from the courses I take/have taken in (currently) private repositories.

 ### Languages I have worked with:
 [![My Skills](https://skillicons.dev/icons?i=java,c,latex,postgres,elixir,matlab&theme=light)](https://skillicons.dev)